Luna/Luna/docs/types/access-modifiers.md

 On the other hand, Enso supports and encourages creation of **sharable libraries**.
 Maintainers of such libraries are likely to treat API design and its backward compatibility seriously.
-As such then need a way to **encapsulate** internals of their libraries and clearly **differentiate public API** and implementations details.
+As such they need a way to **encapsulate** internals of their libraries and clearly **differentiate public API** and implementations details.